If you own a home, it’s likely the biggest asset to your name — and its value has likely risen in the past year.

 If you’re considering getting a home equity loan, the first order of business is to shop around and compare offers from various lenders.

 “Most large banks and financial institutions offer home equity loans, so it’s always a good idea to solicit a few quotes and compare the terms, especially the interest rate and other fees, to make sure you get the right loan for you,” Pepper says.

-A good starting place is with the bank you are already a customer of.
-It may even be required that you have an account with the bank in order to get a home equity loan from it.
-Working with your existing bank could get you a lower interest rate too, says Russ Ford, financial planner and founder of Wayfinder Financial.
+A good starting place is with the bank or credit union you are already a customer of.
+Working with your existing bank could get you a lower interest rate, says Russ Ford, financial planner and founder of Wayfinder Financial.
 Some banks offer interest rate discounts if borrowers set up automatic payments from an existing checking or savings account with that bank.

 Who Should Consider a Home Equity Loan?

 Taking out a loan against the value of your home is something you might consider “if you have to pay for something but don’t have the cash to do so,” says Michael Caligiuri, CFP, founder and CEO of Caligiuri Financial.